 - (59) The shares being offered by the selling shareholder indicated in the table are shares of common stock acquired by the selling shareholder upon exchange for shares of Series A preferred stock on April 4, 2005. - (60) Armin F. and Jerry A. Kuehl Rev. Trust of 1999 is the name we use for Armin F. Kuehl and Jerry A. Kuehl, T'ee, Armin F. and Jerry A. Kuehl Rev Trust of 1999 UAD 7.9 99 as amd.
-The shares being offered by the selling shareholder indicated in the table are shares of common stock acquired by the selling shareholder from us prior to 2004. - (61) The shares being offered by the selling shareholder indicated in the table are shares of common stock acquired by the selling shareholder on July 8, 2005 from a third party. - (62) The shares being offered by the selling shareholder indicated in the table are shares of common stock acquired by the selling shareholder from us in a private placement of common stock prior to 2004. - (63) Consists of (i) 8,888 shares of common stock issuable upon the conversion of Series B preferred stock and (ii) 2,962 shares of common stock issuable upon the exercise of warrants.
-The shares being offered by the selling shareholder indicated in the table are shares of common stock into which shares of Series B preferred stock described in clause (i) above will be converted upon closing of this offering and were acquired by the selling shareholder from us in a private placement of Series B preferred stock on October 22, 2004 for \$2.25 per share. - (64) The shares being offered by the selling shareholder indicated in the table are shares of common stock acquired by the selling shareholder on August 2, 2004 from a third party. - (65) Yvonne A. Lockwood Living Trust of 2006 is the name we use for Yvonne A. Lockwood, as Trustee Yvonne A. Lockwood Living Trust of 2006 U/A dated June 20, 2006.
-The shares being offered by the selling shareholder indicated in the table are shares of common stock upon exchange for shares of Series A preferred stock on February 17, 2005. - (66) Consists of (i) 6,668 shares of common stock and (ii) 4,000 shares of common stock issuable upon the conversion of Series B preferred stock.
-The shares being offered by the selling shareholder indicated in the table are shares of common stock described in clause (i) above and were acquired by the selling shareholder from us in a private placement of common stock prior to 2004. - (67) Consists of (i) 5,820 shares of common stock and (ii) 4,000 shares of common stock issuable upon the exercise of vested and exercisable options.
+The shares being offered by the selling shareholder indicated in the table are shares of common stock acquired by the selling shareholder on July 8, 2005 from a third party. - (62) The shares being offered by the selling shareholder indicated in the table are shares of common stock acquired by the selling shareholder from us in a private placement of common stock prior to 2004. - (63) Consists of (i) 8,888 shares of common stock issuable upon the conversion of Series B preferred stock and (ii) 2,962 shares of common stock issuable upon the exercise of warrants.
+The shares being offered by the selling shareholder indicated in the table are shares of common stock into which shares of Series B preferred stock described in clause (i) above will be converted upon closing of this offering and were acquired by the selling shareholder from us in a private placement of Series B preferred stock on October 52, 2004 for \$\$2.25\$ per share. - (64) The shares being offered by the selling shareholder indicated in the table are shares of common stock acquired by the selling shareholder on August 2, 2004 from a third party - (65) Yvonne A. Lockwood Living Trust of 2006 is the name we use for Yvonne A. Lockwood, as Trustee Yvonne A. Lockwood Living Trust of 2006 U/A dated June 20, 2006.
+The shares being offered by the selling shareholder indicated in the table are shares of common stock upon exchange for shares of Series A preferred stock on February 17, 2005.
+(66) Consists of (i) 6,668 shares of common stock and (ii) 4,000 shares of common stock issuable upon the conversion of Series B preferred stock.
+The shares being offered by the selling shareholder indicated in the table are shares of common stock described in clause (i) above and were acquired by the selling shareholder from us in a private placement of common stock prior to 2004.

+- shares of common stock described in clause (1) above and were acquired by the selling shareholder from us in a private placement of common stock prior to 2004.

+(67) Consists of (i) 5,820 shares of common stock and (ii) 4,000 shares of common stock issuable upon the exercise of vested and exercisable options.
 The selling shareholder is employed by us.
-The shares being offered by the selling shareholder indicated in the table are shares of common stock described in clause (i) above and were acquired by the selling shareholder from us in a private placement of common stock prior to 2004. - sensing snarenouser indicated in the table are shares of common stock described in clause (i) above and were acquired by the selling shareholder from us in a private placement of common stock prior to 2004.
+The shares being offered by the selling shareholder indicated in the table are shares of common stock described in clause (i) above and were acquired by the selling shareholder from us in a private placement of common stock prior to 2004.